ritterim/interview/PortfolioSiteExample/README.md

 What is the count of individuals over the age of 50?
 55

-Who is last individual that registered who is still active?
+Who is the last individual that registered who is still active?
 Wolf, Ramsey

 What are the counts of each favorite fruit?